 You don’t need to post about them, just the relevant ones to your brand.

 This is a great way to start a conversation!
 You can create strategic polls for your brand or as a means of engagement.

 Regardless, this is a fun way for your followers to engage and relate to your brand.

 8. Target Your Messaging Specifically for Twitter

-It takes a certain type of creative to be able to convey messaging within 140 characters, but it can be done!
+It takes a specific type of creativity to convey messaging within 140 characters, but it can be done!

-if you just cut and paste, it will be obvious to your followers and won’t gain you much traction.
+If you just cut and paste, it will be evident to your followers and won’t gain much traction.

-Target your messaging specifically to Twitter and you will get results and people will begin to notice your account.
+Target you’re messaging specifically to Twitter, and you will get results, and people will begin to notice your account.